Hi, I'm Lisa Gillispie

 In December, 2012, I completed specialized Tummy Time™ training with Michelle Emanuel, OT.
 This works supports parents in learning the skills needed to create a satisfying and enjoyable tummy time experience for their baby.

-As for life away from my table, I’m a long awaited mama to a 6 year old girlie, an occasional knitter, anatomy nerd & personal growth junkie.
+As for life away from my table, I’m a long awaited mama to two girlies, one infant and one eight-year-old year old, an occasional knitter, anatomy nerd & personal growth junkie.
 I love learning so much I have 5 books in progress and am working on making peace with the fact that I will never know all that I want to know.

 My passion is helping people find greater ease and health in their bodies.
 I look forward to sharing this powerful and profound work with you.